-I’m so excited to share with you my first blog makeover, and this one happens to be my favorite!
+I’m so excited to share my laundry room makeover with you.
 If you are anything like me, then laundry is that dreaded chore that is put off until absolutely necessary.
-So, if you hate it already, then doing laundry in an ugly laundry room makes this dreaded chore even worse.
-When we moved into our home a few years ago, the laundry room was not acceptable.
-It was dated and bright yellow.
-Nothing against yellow but it just wasn’t my thing.
-AT ALL!
-I knew this room had to be tackled asap.
+So, if you hate it already, then doing laundry in an ugly laundry room makes this chore even worse.
+When we moved into our home a few years ago, the laundry room was not a space I was proud of.
+It was dated and the walls were bright yellow.
+Nothing against yellow, but it just wasn’t my thing at all.
+I knew this room had to be tackled ASAP.
+Before we get started, here are some before pictures that show the space before the makeover.

-SEE!
-It was pretty darn dreadful.
-The lighting was wrong and way too bright, the wall color was way off, the cabinets were an outdated wood tone, and the space lacked function.
-It did have great bones, so that was my motivation.
+As you can see this space wasn’t my style.
+The lighting was too bright, the wall color was way off, and the cabinets were an outdated wood tone.
+The laundry room also lacked function.
+It did have great bones, though, so I knew I could make it beautiful and that was my motivation.

-Now, let’s break it down, and I’ll show you easy ways to update an outdated laundry room!!
+Now, let’s break it down, and I’ll show you easy ways to makeover an outdated laundry room!

-I painted the cabinets with Annie Sloan’s Pure White with a dark wax.
-I also added some cute knobs from Hobby Lobby to the cabinets.
-I love how the cabinets turned out.
-Painting cabinets are far from my favorite thing to do but I would recommend it for an instant update.
+I painted the cabinets with Annie Sloan’s Pure White with a dark wax and added some cute knobs from Hobby Lobby to the cabinets.
+Love how the cabinets turned out.
+Painting cabinets are far from my favorite thing to do but I would recommend it for an instant huge upgrade to a space.

+For the last step, I wanted to add function to my laundry room space and I did this in 3 ways.
+First I made these open shelves to add storage and organization to my space.
 Yes, you read that right.
 I made these shelves all by myself.
-I know, it looks like a simple project but I’m pretty proud of how these babies turned out.
+It was a simple project, but I’m pretty proud of how these babies turned out.
 I got Lowe’s to cut my wood to fit my desired length.
-Then, I painted and antiqued them with Annie Sloan’s Pure White.
-I found my brackets at Hobby Lobby.
-I screwed in the brackets and then hung my completed shelves on the wall.
-Love how much storage these shelves added to my space!
+Then, I painted and antiqued them with Annie Sloan’s Pure White, and I found my brackets at Hobby Lobby.
+Finally, I assembled the brackets to the shelves and hung the completed shelves to the wall.
+Adding these shelves made my laundry room much more functional.

-I needed a place to dry my clothes and knew it would be my best bet to add something to the ceiling.
-I decided a ladder would be a great choice.
-I ran across this ladder when I was out thrifting one day and knew it was a perfect fit and solution.
-I had to cut it down a little to fit my space.
+I needed a place to dry my clothes, and knew it would be my best bet to add something to the ceiling because I was running out of space.
+Luckily, I ran across this ladder when I was out thrifting one day and knew it was a perfect fit and solution.
+It needed down a little to fit my space.
 I found these hooks at Hobby Lobby and screwed them in so my clothes could easily hang on the ladder.
 Such a fun solution to drying clothes!

 This cart was actually an old ugly wood cart that was not at all supposed to hold laundry baskets.
-This was another find from a thrifting trip.
+I found this one one of my thrifting trips.
 When I saw it, a light bulb went off.
 I knew this would be a perfect laundry basket holder.
-I was nervous that it was too small for my baskets but luckily, they fit like a glove!
+The size ended up being perfect for this space!
 I brushed some chalk paint on it and that was it.
 This little contraption is a LIFESAVER!!
-I love having a space to keep my baskets on.
+Love having a space to keep my baskets on.
 So functional and so cute!!

 So, that’s it!
 5 easy steps to updating my laundry room.
 This is now my happy place!
 I still dislike laundry but it’s so much better doing laundry in this space!
 I hope this will motivate you to get out there and make your laundry room (or any room) a space you LOVE!!
 Thanks so much for stopping by and let me know what you think!!